Skip to main content

 Liquidity Goal Assumptions

-The Liquidity calculator is the simplest — it has just two inputs:
+The Liquidity calculator has three inputs:

 • Months of Expenses — How many months of expenses the client wants to keep in reserve (default: 6).